vbgamer/Internship-Projects/README.md

 # Internship-Projects

 1. House Price Prediction System Using Data Analytics Algorithms: In this task, I have  delve into the realm of real estate data analysis.
 My goal is be to develop a predictive model that can accurately forecast house prices based on various factors.
 This project will involve data collection, preprocessing, feature engineering, model selection, and evaluation.
+2. E-commerce Product Recommendation System:This prject includes  recommendation engine for our e-commerce platform.
+Utilizing customer behavior data and machine learning techniques, I design a system capable of suggesting personalized product recommendations to users, enhancing their shopping experience and increasing sales.
+In this project i have used Amazon Sale dataset from Kaggle
+3. Social Media Sentiment Analysis: This project involves analyzing sentiment from social media data.
+Project includes techniques to extract, process, and analyze textual data from platform Twitter.
+Objective is to classify user sentiments as positive, negative, or neutral, providing valuable insights for brand reputation management and market research.